cslab/csspin/tdocs/plugin_guideline.md

 TBC

-## Transparency and "ready-to-go" Command Lines
+## Transparency, Behavior Consistency and "ready-to-go" Command-Lines

 One of the goals of spin is to be transparent about the work it does and to demonstrate/learn the devs now to use the underlying tools.

-Herefore:
+Therefore:

 - The command lines used to make subprocess calls have to be printed on the standard out stream and highlighted consistently.
 For the